rtm223/RTMGameplayDebuggerExample/README.md

 # RTMGameplayDebuggerExample
-This is a toy example for setting up a plugin module that contains a GameplayDebbugger categor
+This is a toy example for setting up a plugin module that contains a GameplayDebbugger category

 ## Rationale
 The official documentation for Gameplay Debuggers in Unreal is several years out of date and references an old framework that no longer exists.